Michaelt293/higher-kinded-aggregations/README.md

 3) A `Monoid` instance for `WeatherDataHK[List]` or `WeatherDataHK[Set]`.

-With this in place, it is possible to define extension methods on sequences containing higher kind data.
+With this in place, it is possible to define extension methods on sequences containing higher-kinded data.
 For example, `mconcat` has a type parameter `G` which selects the aggregating monoid.
-In addition, with a given instance for `IsoK` ( representing a higher-kinded isomorphism), it is possible to define `mconcatVia` which performance the aggregation via the selected monoid.
+In addition, with a given instance for `IsoK` (representing a higher-kinded isomorphism), it is possible to define `mconcatVia` which performs the aggregation via the selected monoid.

 ```scala